Used-Unicycle-Usurpers/Lift_Off_Laetus/README.md

 ## Notes
 1.)
 In the main menu and pause menu, you will find a How To Play screen that describes controls!

 2.)
+Quick notes on controls that were forgotten for the How To Play Screen:
-Click left/right ctrl to open the pause menu.
+- Click left/right ctrl to open the pause menu.
+- Click Tab / Right trigger to toggle characters

 3.)
 If keys/buttons don't seem to work, try clicking the mouse in the game first, then try again!